Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 She found what she was after - eggs - and returned to making her cake.

-"Well...that’s really up to him, isn’t it?"
+"Well... that’s really up to him, isn’t it?"
 Allison argued.
 "He just did a Great thing, and now its on him to show why it mattered.
 And I suppose it’s worth noting that the males in your society hold a lot more power than they generally exercise."

 Xiù nodded.
 "Let’s face it.
 If the Males didn’t want the Females to have any power at all, they outnumber us several times over…"